Orbifolds from a metric viewpoint: Introduction

 \subsection{Applications}

-In dimension $2$ Proposition \ref{prp:metric_double} has been applied in \cite{Lange2} and \cite{Lange3}.
-Moreover, it can be conveniently applied in the solution of the topological question of when the quotient of $\R^n$ by a finite subgroup of the orthogonal group $\Or(n)$ is a topological manifold with boundary \cite{Lange1}.
-Theorem \ref{thm:covering_prop} is applied in an upcoming paper by R.~Mendes and M.~Radeschi in which they establish a close connection between submetries with smooth fibers from the unit sphere $\mathbb{S}(V)$ in a finite-dimensional real vector space $V$ and Laplacian subalgebras in the polynomial ring $\mathbb{R}[V]$ \cite{LaplacianSubmetries}.
-The latter are subalgebras which contain $r:=\sum_i x_i^2$, where $x_i$ is an orthonormal basis of $V^*$, and are invariant under the action of the Laplace operator $\Delta$ on $\mathbb{R}[V]$.
+Theorem \ref{thm:covering_prop} is applied in a paper by R.~Mendes and M.~Radeschi in which they establish a close connection between submetries with smooth fibers from the unit sphere $\mathbb{S}(V)$ in a finite-dimensional real vector space $V$ and Laplacian subalgebras in the polynomial ring $\mathbb{R}[V]$ \cite{LaplacianSubmetries}.
+The latter are subalgebras which contain $r:=\sum_i x_i^2$, where $x_i$ is an orthonormal basis of the dual space $V^*$, and are invariant under the action of the Laplace operator $\Delta$ on $\mathbb{R}[V]$.
+Proposition \ref{prp:metric_double} can moreover be conveniently applied in the solution of the topological question of when the quotient of $\R^n$ by a finite subgroup of the orthogonal group $\Or(n)$ is a topological manifold with boundary \cite{Lange1}.
+In dimension $2$ it has also been applied in the papers \cite{Lange2} and \cite{Lange3} about closed geodesics on $2$-orbifolds.